-As with all other record-keeping forms provided by the State Agency, the Menus as Served Book is a prototype management tool.
+As with all other record-keeping forms provided by the State agency, the Food Production Records/Menus as Served Book is a prototype management tool.
 If an institution has a food production record-keeping system that is equal to or better than the one provided, it may be used.
-Contact your program specialist for review of the alternate form prior to using.
+Contact your child nutrition program specialist for review of the alternate form prior to using.